YingyGong/dspin_package/README.md

 * Sample information for each cell in adata.obs['sample_id']
 * Batch information for each cell in adata.obs['batch']
 * Clustering information for each cell in adata.obs['leiden']
 * If some samples are control conditions, the relative response vectors will be computed for each batch with respect to the average of control conditions.
 The control conditions can be indicated in adata.obs['if_control'] with 1 for control and 0 for non-control.
+Note that all cells in the same sample and batch should have the same value in adata.obs['if_control'].

 The D-SPIN is initiallized by model = dspin.DSPIN(adata) with the following major arguments: